gatsbyjs/rfcs/text/0000-gatsby-plugin-cli.md

 The problem I'm trying to solve is simplifying and accelerating the gatsby work flow in relation to managing plugins over the course of development.

-The major two use cases I can think to support would be installation and un-installation of plugins.
-Though I could see a potential use for disabling plugins (though commenting out code in the config isn't too difficult) and searching for plugins.
+The major two use cases I can think to support would be installation, un-installation, and searching for plugins.

 # Detailed design